In this lesson, we’re going to break down all the chords, patterns and scales you need to play this 1967 classic Cream riff!

 The melody that follows is very similar to what we’ve seen before, we’re still on shape 1 of the D minor pentatonic scale, but we have some double stops on frets 12 and 10 on the G and B strings.
 You can also add a quarter tone bend again on fret 10!

-Verse - Second Part
+Verse - second part

 The second part of the verse is structured around the same motif again, but we’re moving up a fourth.
 Moving up a fourth is something you’d do a lot when playing guitar.
 It’s a big part of the blues sound!
 The good news is that since guitars are (mainly) tuned in fourths, that means we just have to transpose what we’ve seen so far up a string!